kleijnweb/swagger-bundle/README.md

 Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig.

-__IMPORTANT NOTE__: This development version of SwaggerBundle only support json in- and ouput, and only YAML Swagger defintions.
+SwaggerBundle only supports json in- and ouput, and only YAML Swagger defintions.

 # Usage